aws-samples/aws-iot-device-client-provisioner/README.md

 # Provide AWS credentials to the device

 Provide your AWS credentials to your device so that the installer can provision the required AWS resources.
-For more information about the required permissions, see [Minimal IAM policy for installer to provision resources](provision-minimal-iam-policy.md).

 **To provide AWS credentials to the device**